CalSch/c64-tiny/README.md

-# c64-tiny
+# c64-tiny (Tiny Tron!)
-This is a Commodore 64 program (not sure what it will be yet) for the Hackclub Say Cheese thing (https://saycheese.hackclub.com/)
+This is Tron for the Commodore 64 made for the Hackclub Say Cheese thing (https://saycheese.hackclub.com/) where you make a game/program that fits in a QR code.

+## The QR Code
+it will be here soon

+## How to play
+1. Scan the QR code and put the data into a file
+2. Load that file as a disk into a Commodore 64 emulator
+3. Have fun

+## Features
+- The game (duh)
+- Two players (no one player mode)
+- A main menu with a cool title
+- Score

 ## Resources
 - New cc65 documentation (https://cc65.github.io/doc/)